ordina-jworks/ordina-jworks.github.io/_posts/2019-03-12-JDK-distributions.md

 Oracle leads the first six months of the OpenJDK LTS code line, providing updates and producing the Oracle OpenJDK builds, but afterwards as mentioned before provide updates under a paid support plan.

 There's a but however, Oracle will work with other OpenJDK vendors to hand over the OpenJDK LTS code line and allow those vendors to continue working on these updates together.
-Each vendor has the choice of providing updates and/or paid support for the binaries they produce.
-Handing over the openJDK code line has already occurred for both Java 8 and Java 11 with Red Hat taking over those update projects.
+Handing over the openJDK code line has already occurred for both Java 8 and Java 11 with Red Hat taking over those update projects, this doesn't mean that they are the only one contributing to the OpenJDK project, various people can still provide patches and add new features to new versions of the OpenJDK, you can read more about JDK 11 updates [here](https://wiki.openjdk.java.net/display/JDKUpdates/JDK11u) you'll see that there updates planned there for for at least Mid October 2019.

-This means that the Oracle's JDK could differ from the OpenJDK based binaries produces by other vendors.
-Most of the major vendors have continued to take efforts to keep them in sync as much as possible, but this does mean they you should develop, test, .. your applications on the binaries you plan on using in production.
+This means that the Oracle's JDK could differ from the OpenJDK based binaries and the JDK's provided by other vendors.
+Most of the major vendors have continued to take efforts to keep them in sync as much as possible, but this does mean they you should develop, test, .. your applications on the binaries you plan on using in production, or you might end op with some unexpected results during production.

 ## OpenJDK updates